JavierMendez-Coder/LaunchX-OnBoarding/README.md

----
 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project contains assignments from the Launch X's Python introduction course, said exercises where designed to teach basic python concepts to beginners and newcomers.
+This project contains assignments from the Launch X's Python introduction course, said exercises were designed to teach basic python concepts to beginners and newcomers.
 <p align="right">(<a href="#top">back to top</a>)</p>